renren/bundle/README.md

 - Restore data from backup
 - Restore duplication level when replica or backup failed

-When store small files as is in tranditional filesystem or distributed filesystem, each file has its seperate meta data.
+When store small files as is in traditional filesystem or distributed filesystem, each file has its seperate meta data.
 So, during data transition, for every file to be duplicated, backuped or restored, operation to meta data and data itself are needed, and this contributes to titanic amount of random access, thus performance is seriously hurt, and transition is very very very slow.